AngleProtocol/angle-docs/guides/app-guides/slp-pools.md

 You can read more about this in the [SLP page](../../core-module/standard-liquidity-providers/).
 {% endhint %}

-Deposit tokens in the Angle protocol to earn yield can be done from [this page](https://app.angle.money/#/deposit).
+Depositing tokens in the Angle protocol to earn yield can be done from the [Deposit / SLP page](https://app.angle.money/#/deposit).

 ## Deposit